 Kali Audio is a great choice for project studios looking to get professional-sounding results from their monitors at a fraction of the cost.

-The Kali Audio IN-8 (link to check the price at B&H Photo/Video) is an intuitive and “budget-friendly” studio monitors.
-It’s a 3-way design with improved imaging of a co-axial mid-range and tweeter.
+The Kali Audio IN-8 (link to check the price at B&H Photo/Video) is an intuitive and “budget-friendly” studio monitor.
+It’s a 3-way design with improved imaging of a coaxial mid-range and tweeter.
 This superb monitor offers transparency, low distortion, and a soundstage that swings way above its price point.

 Kali Audio was founded in 2018 by Nathan Baglyos in California and is headquartered in Los Angeles, California, USA.

 PSI is a Swiss company focused primarily on top-of-the-line studio monitor solutions.

 Their range of studio monitors includes plenty of options for the professional studio, and each monitor serves its own unique purpose.
 No matter what you’re after and what projects you’re working on, PSI Audio has a studio monitor (or studio monitors) for you!

 The PSI A23-M (link to check the price at KMR Audio) is a standout reference monitor from a standout monitor brand.
 Each unit is individually calibrated to ensure the more revealing and accurate sound possible.
 The 3-way monitor is 100% Analog with class G/H amplifiers.

 PSI (Swiss Precision Audio) was originally founded in 1977 by Alain Roux in Yverdon-les-Bains, Switzerland.
 In 1988, Roux founded Relec SA and had this Société Anonyme (corporation) acquire PSI Audio.
 The speaker manufacturer, to this day, is still headquartered in Yverdon-les-Bains, Switzerland.

 The Germany-based Neumann GmbH is best known for its legendary microphones, but it also has a selection of high-end studio monitors as well.